FOLLOW US

 17 Visit the Annapolis Royal Historic Gardens

 Step into a horticultural paradise at the Annapolis Royal Historic Gardens.
 Spanning 17 acres, these gardens beautifully showcase the history of Nova Scotia through themed gardens.
 Wander through the Victorian Garden, admire the roses in the Rose Collection, and step back in time in the Acadian House.
 The gardens are a riot of color from spring to fall, making it a must-visit for any garden enthusiast.
-With its tranquil ponds, stunning floral displays, and historical exhibits, the Annapolis Royal Historic Gardens offer a peaceful retreat that's sure to delight any nature lover.

 Advertisement